 Remotely Inspiring Students

-Following a decision by the Italian government to temporarily close all schools in Italy in response to the Covid-19 outbreak, remote learning is in effect for all Rome International School (RIS) students.
+Following a decision by the Italian government to temporarily close all schools in Italy in response to the Covid-19 outbreak until September 2020, Rome International School students are continuing their education online.